nicolechung/Unity2D-Steering/README.md

 #Seeker
 I have multiple colliders on my Seeker (Box2D and Circle);

+This seems to work slightly better if you put on a CircleCollider2D that is slightly larger than your game object and if you add a very slippery and bouncy physics material to your CircleCollider2D.

+This is because if your seeker is directly touching an obstacle, when it does a Raycast check it keeps getting an "obstacle" no matter what (since it is touching one!).
+To avoid this I do a slight "bump" translate out but having a slightly larger circle collider helps with this.

 Create your Seeker game object.

 Add RCSeeker.cs script to the game object.

+This isn't the "smartest" seek script - if your Target hides directly behind an obstacle the seeker just turns back and forward "looking" for the Target.
+This is because my raycasts are in a slight reverse cone pattern - if anyone knows how to make the raycast very straight lines I think this would help.
+Pull requests welcome.

 #Flee
 In progress